Poldro/claude-morning-trigger/README.md

 A tiny macOS [launchd](https://www.launchd.info/) job that runs `claude -p "<prompt>"` every morning at a fixed time.

 Why?
-Triggering a short Claude Code session early in the day warms up your local environment, refreshes any auto-memory it builds, and surfaces overnight changes in a log you can scan before coffee.
+Triggering a short Claude Code session early in the day starts your 5 hours token session so that you can 3 sessions instead of 3 during work day.

 This repo ships: